yash-tatvic/amplitude-dev-center/docs/data/destination-cohort-overview.md

 - Daily sync cohorts have a maximum of 10 million users.
 - If you archive an existing cohort sync, the next sync will fail and the scheduled sync will be disabled.

+!!! info
-Note that individual destinations may have their own specific considerations, so be sure to read their documentation thoroughly.
+    Individual destinations may have their own considerations.
+For best results, read each destination's documentation.

 ## Cohort syncing destinations